BdR76/CSVLint/extra/readme.md

 ### generate_colors.py ###

-Python script to determine the optimal colors for syntax highlighting, by determinging a color sequence with the most constrast between each color.
+Python script to determine the optimal colors for syntax highlighting, by determinging a color sequence with the most contrast between each color.

 ### CSVLint.xml configuration ###